Export as PDF

 Click to open a dialog where you enter the passwords.

-You can enter a password to open the file.
-You can enter an optional password that allows to edit the document.
+You can specify a password needed to view the PDF.
+You can enter an optional password that allows the person viewing the PDF to edit and/or print the document.

 Printing the document is not permitted.

 The document can only be printed in low resolution (150 dpi).
 Not all PDF readers honor this setting.

 The document can be printed in high resolution.